LYNCH·LLP

 • What is Michael B Holmes's overall allowance rate?

-The 91% figure is a historical summary and is not a prediction of any specific application's outcome.
-Each application is examined on its individual merits.
+No. The pooled rate is a historical aggregate of decided cases and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION